AJ-Ora/Game-of-Life/README.md

 sudo ldconfig
 ```

-After successfully building wxWidgets, enter these commands in order:
+To build the cloned project, after successfully building wxWidgets, enter these commands in order:

 ```
 cd (location of cloned project)/Game-of-Life/